Smart WiFi Flood Lights: 2023 Buyer's Guide

 How are WiFi Flood Lights powered?

 While some types of WiFi devices can run on batteries for prolonged periods, lights draw a lot more and will run those batteries down pretty fast, especially at higher brightness levels.
-Because of this WiFi flood lights will always be permanently powered, and will need a wall socket or hard wiring into your house electrical circuit.
-Washer lights will usually be a simple plug in affair requiring an outdoor power outlet, while security lights will need to be wired in as they are intended for mounting on the house itself.
+Because of this WiFi flood lights tend to be permanently powered and will need a wall socket or hard wiring into your house electrical circuit.
+Washer lights will usually be a simple plug-in affair requiring an outdoor power outlet, while security lights will need to be wired in as they are intended for mounting on the house itself.